Perception Gaps: The Expensive Truth About High-Trust Teams

 - Value Translation Sessions: Create forums where technical teams must explain AI features in terms of business/user value, and vice versa.

-These techniques directly address the unique challenges of AI implementation, where the complex and sometimes opaque nature of the technology amplifies perception gaps.
-By making divergent mental models visible and creating shared reference points, teams can bridge these gaps before they lead to costly failures.
+By making divergent mental models visible and creating shared reference points, teams can identify and bridge these gaps before they lead to costly failures.
+Rather than forcing consensus, it allows team members to maintain their cognitive preferences while building shared understanding.

 Conclusion